christiansmith/OAuth2Server/README.md

     $ git clone https://github.com/christiansmith/OAuth2Server.git

-[API docs](https://github.com/christiansmith/OAuth2Server/wiki/API) are in the wiki.
+[API](https://github.com/christiansmith/OAuth2Server/wiki/API) and [configuration](https://github.com/christiansmith/OAuth2Server/wiki/Configuration) docs are in the [wiki](https://github.com/christiansmith/OAuth2Server/wiki).
 We're developing fast and this may be out of sync with the code.
 Please [post an issue](https://github.com/christiansmith/OAuth2Server/issues) if you have questions about usage.

 ## How to Participate